rumbu13/template-card/README.md

 ### Entity

-Optional `entity_id` that can be used as a named variable inside the javascript code
+Optional `entity_id` that can be used as a named variable inside the javascript code.
+The entity field can contain javascript code but cannot reference variables.

 ```yaml
 entity: climate.bedroom_thermostat